aneasystone/weekly-practice/library/topics/AIGC.md

 * [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF!
 * [ChatDOC](https://chatdoc.com/) - Chat with your documents
 * [StanGirard/quivr](https://github.com/StanGirard/quivr) - Dump all your files and chat with it using your Generative AI Second Brain using LLMs & Embeddings
+* [PDF GPT](https://github.com/bhaskatripathi/pdfGPT) - allows you to chat with the contents of your PDF file by using GPT capabilities.

 #### 网页助手